Oh good old oatmeal – how many ways can I make thee?

 - Turn off heat and add the sweetener, ground flax seeds and dates.

 - Drizzle with fresh almond milk and serve hot.

-Who do you know that would benefit from this recipe?
-Click the social share tabs on the left sidebar and share the love!
+Know someone who could benefit from this recipe?
+Click the social share tabs on the left and share the love!

 Get Your FREE 15 Best Lactation Foods Checklist!